IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 ![](pics/diamond.png style="float: right; width: 7rem")

 * Four theories surveyed: Ransom, Satisfaction, Moral Influence, Penal Substitution
-* Craig: **Penal Substitution is central** — the foundation that gives the other facets their weight
+* Craig: **Penal Substitution is central:** the foundation that gives the other facets their weight
 * Without it:
   * Ransom becomes mythological (paid to whom?)
   * Satisfaction collapses into mere compensation